G-Core/product-documentation/documentation/streaming-platform/live-streaming/webrtc-to-hls-transcoding.md

 </expandable-element>

-Other types of errors are described in the our <a href="https://github.com/G-Core/gcore-webrtc-sdk-js/blob/main/packages/rtckit/docs/api/rtckit.md" target="_blank">SDK docs</a>.
+Other types of errors are described in our <a href="https://github.com/G-Core/gcore-webrtc-sdk-js/blob/main/packages/rtckit/docs/api/rtckit.md" target="_blank">SDK docs</a>.
 End-users should not encounter these errors, and there is no way to handle them in a real application apart from reporting the error occurrence.

 Some SDK methods might also throw browser’s native exceptions, such as <a href="https://github.com/G-Core/gcore-webrtc-sdk-js/blob/main/packages/rtckit/docs/api/rtckit.webrtcstreaming.opensourcestream.md" target="_blank">WebrtcStreaming.openSourceStream</a> and the methods of the <a href="https://github.com/G-Core/gcore-webrtc-sdk-js/blob/main/packages/rtckit/docs/api/rtckit.mediadeviceshelper.md" target="_blank">MediaDevicesHelper</a> throw <a href="https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia#exceptions" target="_blank">getUserMedia-originated exceptions</a>.
 The application should handle them accordingly.